50 Kitchen Hacks You’ll Wish You Knew Sooner

-To keep cookies and other baked goods soft after baking, add a slice of store-bought white bread to an airtight container.
+To keep cookies and other baked goods soft after baking, add a slice of store-bought white bread to an airtight glass container, like the Rubbermaid Brilliance glass containers.
 Your cakes, cookies, and muffins will keep their day-one softness.
 Friends and family will think they’re fresh!
-Try this trick with these Big & Buttery Chocolate Chip Cookies…that is, if you have any leftovers.

 Craft DIY mason jar shakers

 Your bulk spices and baking supplies just got an adorable upgrade.
 Save the lids from parmesan shakers and gather your small mason jars.
 Screw the lid on and you’ll have a handy way to sprinkle and measure.
+Not up for DIYing?
+You can buy adorable storage shakers, like these from Kilner Storage.
 These nearly forgotten kitchen secrets from the past can also help revolutionize your kitchen.

 Slice steak fries

 Craving those scratch-made potato wedges from your favorite restaurant?
 The answer is waiting in your kitchen drawer.
-Cut one end of the potato for stability then push an apple slicer through.
+Cut one end of the potato for stability then push an apple slicer, like this OXO Good Grips Apple Slicer Corer and Divider through.
 Add your fave seasonings or follow this recipe for Parmesan Potato Wedges.
 Bonus: You can try it with sweet potatoes, too.

 Freeze a soup starter

 Want garden-fresh flavor year-round?
 Freeze farmers market vegetables in resealable bags during peak season.
-(Just remember to follow this step before freezing!)
 A classic soup starter called a mirepoix is made by combining 2/3 onion with 1/3 carrot and celery.
 This aromatic blend will give you a sweet, hearty flavor to kickstart soups and broths.
-Vegetables will last eight to 12 months so you can enjoy the tastes of summer when gloomy, cold weather hits.
+Vegetables will last eight to 12 months stored in silicone freezer bags so you can enjoy the tastes of summer when gloomy, cold weather hits.

 Use sheet pans as trays

-Sheet pans: They’re not just for dinner anymore!
-Use your trusty baking sheet to stay organized while you meal prep.
+Sheet pans: They’re not just for cookies anymore!
+Use your trusty baking sheet or this non-stick one from William-Sonoma to stay organized while you meal prep.
 Keeping ingredients in one place helps you stay efficient and expedites cleanup, too.
 Psst!
 Food prep doesn’t have to be a drag—especially when break out these genius tips professional chefs learned in culinary school.

 Freeze single-serving sauces

 Become an upcycling master!
-Egg cartons are ideal for freezing small portions of homemade sauce.
-(Especially when you need to use your ice trays for, well, ice.)
+Egg cartons or ice cube trays are ideal for freezing small portions of homemade sauce.
 Cover and freeze leftover Basil & Parsley Pesto and transfer cubes to a resealable freezer bag.
 To use, thaw cubes in your fridge for two hours.
 This is how you might be shortening the life of your stove.